 Dental Device for Sleep Apnea Questions and Answers

 If you are experiencing sleep apnea, come to Koala® Center For Sleep & TMJ Disorders to find the best dental device for your unique situation.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Sleep apnea is a serious sleep disorder that occurs when a person’s breathing becomes interrupted during sleep.
 People with untreated sleep apnea experience pauses in breathing multiple times during sleep, and in severe cases, these numbers can reach the hundreds.
 The three types of sleep apnea include obstructive (OSA), central (CSA), and mixed, which is a combination of both OSA and CSA.
 Obstructive sleep apnea, the most common of the three, occurs when the upper airway is blocked either partly or completely during sleep.